 FreeCAD is highly customizable and can be automated using Python scripting.
 Its entire interface and functionality are built on Python, making it a powerful tool for creating custom workflows, tools, and macros.
-Below is a guide to help you get started with automating FreeCAD using Python:
+Below is a guide to help you get started with automating FreeCAD using Python.

 1. Basics of FreeCAD Python Scripting-:

+By mastering the basics of FreeCAD Python scripting, users can unlock new potentials for innovation and creativity in their projects.
 FreeCAD provides a built-in Python console and macro editor for scripting.
 You can access these tools from the View > Panels menu.

 - Python Console: Allows you to execute Python commands interactively.